maneatsbible/maneatsbible.github.io/catechism.md

 *Q*: Why the KJV?

 *A*: That's my preferred English translation.
 We'll read in Hebrew and Greek too.

-*Q*: What is the biblical Christian faith?

-*A*: The faith understood after reading the Bible plainly.

 *Q*: What does it mean to read the Bible plainly?